GauravMittal06/ContextAI/README.md

 # 🔍 Example Use Cases

-RAG Scraper can be used for:
+ContextAI can be used for:

 - Research assistants
 - Legal document exploration